LilShah/quiz0102/README.md

         import(
             ...
-            "github.com/username/corona"
+            "path/to/corona"
             ...
         )

-3. Use by calling the function `corona()`
+3. Use by calling the function `corona.GetCorona()`

 Example main file is given within